arielabade/carbon/README.md

 ### Model Explanation

-The model is a [type of RNN, e.g., LSTM or GRU] designed to handle sequential data by capturing temporal dependencies.
+The final proposed model is a bidirectional long short term memory (BI-LSTM) designed to handle sequential data by capturing temporal dependencies.
 [Explain the purpose of the model in detail, and how RNN layers are utilized to learn patterns from time-series or sequential data.
 Discuss any additional layers or preprocessing steps involved, and how they contribute to the model’s performance.]

 **Model Architecture**:
 - Input: [Describe the input shape and type, e.g., sequence of daily stock prices]